-Earlier this week I wrote about one of my favorite liquors (if not my absolute favorite) in the world: plantation pineapple rum.
+Recently, I wrote about one of my favorite liquors (if not my absolute favorite) in the world: Plantation Pineapple Rum.

 In that post, I wrote about using the rum as a unique negroni variation, but for the average person, the most likely use case for this rum would be in a Pineapple daiquiri – also known as a Stiggins daiquiri.